modware-org/docs/README.md

 ### Example of wide spectrum on technical side

 if You need solve technical problem based on Python/Java/NodeJS, many solutions are based on one language.
-In APIFoundation case we are supporting and proiding for each language the same SDK solution, which aaliable to use in your application programming language.
+In APIFoundation case we are supporting and providing for each language the same SDK solution, which avaliable to use in your application programming language.

 Who give you the opportunity to use your own technical solutions in external libraries?
 We're opened and we're giving You opensource code which is ready to set and go!